IMAGE VIA @MARIUS_TRAVELS | INSTAGRAM

 Wynwood is hands down a ‘must see’ when visiting Miami.
 Not only does it have a reputation for being one of the most Instagrammable spots in the city (thanks to the street art and graffiti walls, a walk here is basically one giant photo op), but it’s also home to many locally-celebrated cafes.
 Make a pit stop at organic health food café Dr Smood or local vegan spot Love Life Cafe for a little extra fuel, then head over to the Wynwood Walls, which is famous for its street murals created by artists from all over the world.

 A short but beautiful stroll throughout Museum Park/Maurice A. Ferré Park almost feels like stepping into a postcard.
 Along the bay of the Intercoastal Waterway, this walking spot overlooks the MacArthur Causeway crossing into Miami Beach.
 Make your way to the base of the Pérez Art Museum Miami and you’ll find sculptures scattered throughout the park.
-And with the most picturesque museum acting as the background (we might be biased here), it almost feels like your walk in the park has transformed into a cultural affair.
+And with the most picturesque museum acting as the background, it almost feels like your walk in the park has transformed into a cultural affair.

 When you’re ready to escape the city and enjoy that Miami beach life, walking the Venetian Causeway to Sunset Harbor is the perfect late-afternoon activity.
 Surrounded by water on both sides, the causeway connects 11 islands to the mainland.
 With palm trees and elegant homes lining the street, it’s easy to think you’ve just walked onto a private resort.
 Once you get over the final bridge, you’ve entered the land of juice bars, cafes, and fitness studios.
 We recommend stopping by Dreamer Acai Juice Matcha or Panther Coffee for a pick-me-up.